react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `headerRight`

-String or React Element to display on the right side of the header
+React Element to display on the right side of the header

 #### `headerLeft`

-String or React Element to display on the left side of the header
+React Element to display on the left side of the header

 #### `headerStyle`